16. The Tower

 Writing the TED Talk

 You're barefoot in the remains, swirling a glass of red wine, covered in soot and laughing like someone who’s seen the abyss and started redecorating.
 You let The Tower remodel your ego and now you’re making your thank-yous out to the Academy of Total Collapse.
-The old you, bless their heart, thought safety came from holding it all together.
-The new you knows freedom comes from patting down the soil on the false stuff.
-You've turned the mess into raw material and filing it under Future Magic.
-You’re rebuilding with better boundaries and rock solid values.
+The old you, bless their nine-year-old heart, thought safety came from holding it all together.
+The new you knows freedom comes from patting down the soil on the survival patterns with some serious self-compassion, whilst rebuilding with clear limits and strong values.

 v.
 Working with these Energies